- Sign your entries

 - Mr Thorfan 64: More from the Brit-hating writers.
-I can't remember the name of the episode but there is one where Vicky is an love with a British stereotype.
+"A Bad Case of Diary-Uh!" shows that Vicky is an love with a British stereotype.
 Throughout the episode to sabotage their relationship Wanda and Timmy do things like make her look like a werewolf and reveal she wipes her noses on people's books.
 And the joke is... the stereotype claims Brits adore all these disgusting and horrible things because it reminds them of the hunt.
 Again, why are the writers so anglophobic!
 I can take a joke against the British, but this is so mean-spirited.

 - "Relaxing Teen": I've always loved the Fairly Odd Parents, but the worst episode I've ever seen was "The Secret Origin of Denzel Crocker".
 It was the worst episode of Season 3 that I've ever seen.
 The first 7 minutes were painful and frightening to watch and Timmy goes back in time to make Crocker less evil and miserable, one time when Timmy goes back it shows how Crocker was humiliated in Dimmsdale college and it's also devoid of humor.
 But the worst part was when Timmy actually stops Crocker from being miserable for a while for turning off the microphones, but "stupid" Cosmo turns the microphones back on and reveals Crocker's secret to the whole town, and because of this, Jorgen wipes out Crocker's memory in a scene that is painful to watch and has no humor, then Crocker loses his fairies and Dimmsdale chases him "For the Evulz".
 What's worse, you say?
 Timmy tries to go back to yesterday, but Jorgen stops him with help from his 70's counterpart just because they think Timmy was meddling and banishes him to the present.
 This is my Dmos because Crocker's my favorite character and they treat him like a loser.
 This episode is horrible for anybody, no matter who's side you're on.